Blaiski/Grappl/README.md

 </br></br>

 ### Terminologies
-▸ **Code Item:** Methods, functions, namespaces, and more—everything at the code level.
+▸ **Code Item:** Methods, functions, namespaces, and more—any component at the code level.

 ‣ **Design Item:** Issues, bugs, features, and other actionable items on your board.